 It’s important to be aware that the headline fuel consumption figures (including the electric-only range) quoted by manufacturers, whether in the previous NEDC test cycle or the current WLTP cycle, do not reflect what you’ll achieve in the real world.
 This is largely because such tests are based on two unrealistic conditions where the battery is fully charged and completely discharged – even the most assiduous owner is unlikely to manage this for much of the time.

 You also need to be diligent about plugging in, which not all owners are.
 Last year a report from The Miles Consultancy (TMC) discovered an alarming discrepancy between real and expected fuel consumption from PHEVs.
 After surveying a number of fleets, TMC discovered that PHEV vehicles, far from achieving the 130mpg average expected from published figures, were actually delivering closer to 40mpg.
-This was because drivers weren't charging their cars and as a result were driving around in a complicated, expensive vehicle weighing up to half a tonne more than its conventionally engined counterpart but receiving none of the benefits.
+This was because drivers weren't charging their cars and as a result were driving around in a complicated, expensive vehicle weighing up to half a tonne more than its conventionally engined counterpart but receiving none of the benefits and ruining the fuel efficiency.

 “There are some examples where… charge cables are still in the boot, in the wrapper,” explained Paul Hollick, the managing director of TMC, “while the company and the employee are going in and out of petrol stations, paying for all this additional fuel.”